 Integrate Mineral Powder Foundation comes in 4 shades.
 It is said to be formulated for women in their 20s and 30s.

 I didn’t fall in love with Integrate Mineral Powder Foundation when I first got it.
-The colour that I bought (00) was too fair for my Mac NW20 skin tone.
-After more than a year, I re-tried the powder again and by then, the colour had suited my skin tone to a tee.
+The color that I bought (00) was too fair for my Mac NW20 skin tone.
+After more than a year, I re-tried the powder again and by then, the color had suited my skin tone to a tee.
 What happened?

 I think my Vitamin C 20% serum helped lightened my skin tone without myself even knowing it.
 Check out the review below if you love being fair and radiant.